wp-plugins/youtube-channel/readme.txt

 1. Locate and click **YouTube Data API** under **YouTube API** section
 1. Click **Enable API** button
 1. When you get enabled YouTube Data API in your project, click **Credentials** item from LHS menu **APIs & auth**
-1. Click **Create New Key** button and select **Browser Key**
+1. Click **Create New Key** button and select **Server Key**
-1. Leave empty or enter domain name of your website with wildcards.
-If you get message **Ups, something went wrong.** try to tune referer with wildcars (I did not success in that) or leave any restriction.
+1. Leave empty or enter IP of your website.
+If you get message **Ups, something went wrong.** make sure you set proper IP, or leave any restriction.
 1. Click **Create** button
 1. Copy newly created **API Key**